On the existence of optimal multi-valued decoders and their accuracy bounds for ill-posed inverse problems: Proofs

 Next, we prove the following properties of $\Psi$.
 These properties finalize the proof of statement (ii) of the theorem. \begin{enumerate}[label=(\alph*)] \item \emph{$\Psi$ has non-empty and compact values}; \item \emph{$\Psi$ is an optimal map}; \end{enumerate}

 We start with the proof of (a).
-Let $y \in \Mt^{\E}$ and consider $x \inf F_y$.
+Let $y \in \Mt^{\E}$ and consider $x \in F_y$.
 From (II) and \eqref{eq:psi_def123}, we see that

 By Assumption \ref{a:sc}\ref{it:as2}, $d_\X$ satisfies the Heine-Borel property, which implies that the closed and bounded ball $\mathcal{B}(x,r_y)$ is compact.
 Moreover, from (I) we know that the objective function $f_y$ is continuous.
-Thus, it follows from the Extreme Value Theorem that $f_y$ attains it minimum in \eqref{eq:minargpsi}.
+Thus, it follows from the Extreme Value Theorem that $f_y$ attains its minimum in \eqref{eq:minargpsi}.
 This implies that $\Psi$ has non-empty values.
 To see that $\Psi$ has compact values, observe that $\Psi(y)$ is closed by (III) and that $\Psi(y) \subseteq {B}(x,r_y)$, where ${B}(x,r_y)$ is compact.
 Since a closed subset of a compact set is compact, we conclude that $\Psi(y)$ is compact.

 Next, we prove (b).
 We will show that the minimum worst-case reconstruction error of $\Psi$ equals the optimality constant as given in Definition \ref{eq:mapconstn3}.
 To this end, let $\varphi\colon \Mt^\E \rightrightarrows \X$ and fix $y \in \Mt^{\E}$.
+Recall from above that $\Psi$ is non-empty.
 By construction we have that

 It follows that

 By taking the supremum with respect to $y\in\Mt^{\E}$ on both sides, we obtain

 As $F\colon \Mo\times\E \to \Mt^\E$ is surjective, the previous inequality can be rewritten as